The need for real-time cardiac monitoring

 Allows the doctor to remotely monitor episodes and access diagnosis.
 It also sends alerts and notifications.

 This setup is smart, rugged and effective.
 The HWTrek platform also includes a number of experts who are skilled in ECG technology.
 For example, Biolight in Zhuhai, China have a full range of digital ECG solutions and products.
 Edan Instruments are experts in medical devices and can provide diagnostic ECG.
-Shenzhen Manridy Technology is a leader in healthcare and medical wearables and offer solutions for wearable ECG.
+Shenzhen Manridy Technology is a leader in healthcare and medical wearables and offers solutions for wearable ECG.

 The MIRCaM has the potential to disrupt the whole cardiac diagnosis industry.
 At present, the system is being used in a few cardiac centers in cities, but its real target market is GP’s and 20-30 bed hospitals in smaller towns.
 Real opportunity will be with deployment by cardiologists and hospitals to increase their patient flow.
-MedTech has the potential to not only benefit the haves of this world, but also make real changes for the less fortunate.
+MedTech has the potential to not only benefit the haves of this world but also make real changes for the less fortunate.

 HWTrek has a number of experts inside the ecosystem who develop ECG related solutions: